Skip to main content

 Where can I buy the uniform?

-We're hoping to launch an online store in the future- so you can buy bits in advance!
+We're hoping to launch an online store in the future so you can buy bits in advance!

 What size tent can I bring?
 Can I bring a gazebo?

-Please only bring tents suitable for the number of people in your group.
+At Camp Kindling, please only bring tents suitable for the number of people in your group.

-Oversized tents and gazebos will not be permitted.
+Oversized tents and gazebos are not permitted.

 Did this answer your question?